AnandKum4r/EMS-Project/README.md

 - 🌗 **Dark Mode Support:** Adapts to system theme for better UX.
 - 🔄 **Reset Feature:** Reset employee data to default.

+## Technologies Used
+- ⚛️ React
+- 🧭 React Router
+- 🔒 SweetAlert2 (for alerts and confirmation dialogs)
+- 🌐 LocalStorage (for storing users details)
+- 💨 TailwindCSS
+- 🚀 Vite

 ## Installation
 1. Clone the repository:
     ```bash